disu-stat/LSE-Stats-PhD-Reading-Group.github.io/README.md

 ## About

 Every fortnight we meet to talk informally about open problems in our research.
 Some past and upcoming talks are given below.
-Anyone wanting to attend the reading group without presenting their work is also very welcome!If you are interested in joining us to discuss your research feel free to email [Patrick](mailto:p.Aschermayr@lse.ac.uk), [Camilo](mailto:c.a.cardenas-hurtado@lse.ac.uk), or [Shakeel](mailto:s.a.gavioli-akilagun@lse.ac.uk).
+Anyone wanting to attend the reading group without presenting their work is also very welcome!
+If you are interested in joining us to discuss your research feel free to [email](mailto:s.a.gavioli-akilagun@lse.ac.uk).

 ### Upcoming Talks